 All of us.

 No, we aren’t to live afraid of that number.
 We aren’t to live all Carpe Diem as if there literally is no tomorrow, despite what Mr. Keating might tell you (random movie reference).
-But, we are to live knowing our days are numbered and the days of all that you love are numbered.
+But, we are to live knowing our days are numbered and the days of anyone that you love are also numbered.

 This isn’t meant to be a dark and sobering post – rather, a freeing one.
 So, let me give you a list to work on.
 Not just some project you might get to.
 But, one you could start on – right now: